Assessments

 Occupational Therapy Assessment

 An Occupational therapy evaluation helps caregivers and clinicians identify the areas of daily living where a child might need support in order to build their independence.
-Evaluations include a caregiver interview and a skilled assessment of how your child responds to sensory input, motor skills and coordination, self-care skills, play skills, social participation with others, and emotional regulation.
+Evaluations include a caregiver interview, and a skilled assessment of how your child responds to sensory input, motor skills and coordination, self-care skills, play skills, social participation with others, and emotional regulation.
+To learn more about our ongoing

 See our FAQs to learn more about our assessments process, as well as the types of assessments you may need to seek elsewhere.